TimHanewich/Power-Platform-Assets/Demos/WebhookTrigger/readme.md

 The [Azure Functions-based API](./src/api/) has several endpoints that are described below.
 Please note that the endpoints provided below are **live**.
 You are welcome to use them for testing purposes.
 Please do not abuse them.

 ### Get Public Safety Alerts
-This endpoint returns a list of Public Safety Alert records as a JSON array.
+This endpoint returns a list of all Public Safety Alert records as a JSON array.

 Example request:
 ```